 RFID is excellent at tracking lots of inventory at once—but it’s quite expensive and not a good fit for many companies.
 Barcoding is inexpensive, easy to understand, and can still save your business tons of time and stress.
 Plus, setting up a barcode inventory system takes a few minutes, whereas setting up an RFID system is a major investment.

 Sortly is a top-rated inventory app that allows businesses of every size to maintain a powerful, inexpensive barcode inventory system.
 The app also allows users to instantly generate custom barcodes and QR codes for unlabeled stock at no extra cost.
-And, best of all, Sortly’s inventory software turns smartphones and tablets into barcode and QR code scanners—no clunky equipment required.
+And best of all, Sortly’s inventory software turns smartphones and tablets into barcode and QR code scanners.
+That means your business can decide for itself whether external scanners are right for your team.

 Ready to barcode your inventory today?
 Start your two-week trial of Sortly today, absolutely free.